 The Tobacco Industry is “the single most preventable cause of disease, disability, and death in the United States.
 Each year, an estimated 443,000 people die prematurely from smoking or exposure to secondhand smoke, and another 8.6 million live with a serious illness caused by smoking.” – CDC

 Our children think because we allow the Tobacco Industry to put a product on the market that kills people it’s okay for them to smoke it.
 They rationalize by saying ‘we’re going to die from something, may as well be tobacco’.
 The sad thing, they’re correct.
 That ‘something’ is prevalent in so many things we allow in our culture!

-Does the Pharmaceutical Industry want you strong and well?
+Do pharmaceutical industries want you strong and well?
 Do they want you to understand your body and how it works?
-Do they want you to discover Optimal Well Being?
-You’ve listened to the side effects to these ‘band aides’?
-Most often the side effects are worse than the ‘something’ they’re treating!
+Do they want you to discover optimal well-being?
+Do the want you to pay attention to the side effects to their band-aids?
+Most of often the side effects are worse than the ‘something’ they are treating!

 The Livestock, Tobacco, Pharmaceutical, and many others industries want business as usual.
-They have the power and money to guard their interest and they keep people working at such low wages they’re too tired and overworked to participate in governing.
+They have the power and money to guard their interest through the lobbying money they wave at our government.
+Industry keeps people working at such low wages they’re too tired and overworked to participate in governing.
 Let’s put their money in perspective:

 For every one member of Congress, the influence industry produces about $12.5 million in lobbying.
 By comparison, the average 2012 budget for a member of the House of Representative’s office was only $1.3 million.
 So, in 2012—a presidential election year, in a down economy, during arguably the least productive Congress ever—“government relaters” accounted for more than nine times the typical House member’s official operating expenses.

 Yes, the industry wants business as usual.
 They want to make sure they have our governments ear.
 Why would they listen to you or me?
 Our current governing is obsolete.
 It works well for a few, but not for the many.